Awareness of the Desert

 I notice the similarity.
 I try to hold my attention on them, and the individual voices then group together—so instead of a billion billion voices, now there are less, say, a million billion, now a little bit louder or stronger.
 Still so many though, but less in number.
 The process repeats—they group together again, the number of individual voices decreases and they grow more distinct or more prominent.
 Now say, only a billion.
 Then , repeat the process—they group together again, grow less in number, and are more distinct.
 They become more unique from my point of view, from way up in my head and the brain-center area.
 They seem some distance away, and now the numbers really decrease.

 They group together during one of these phases so much that they could almost be counted.
 And again, and again, until finally it’s done.
 There is only one grouped voice all together now.
 The buzzing sound has dissipated.
-For some reason I turn and look to my left, and there he is—an African-American man whose been talking the entire time.
+For some reason I turn and look to my left, and there he is—an African-American man who’s been talking the entire time.
 Going on and on about something I have no idea about.

 He’s seated in a chair.
 I get the impression that he’s in a wheelchair.
 My view is as if I am standing and he is below.
 He’s looking to his left at me, talking, and I am seeing him from a higher point of view.
 He’s wearing a green Army jacket so I think he’s a wounded veteran.
 He’s on a street somewhere—we both are.
 There is a sidewalk behind him, a big city scene.
 But crazy—man is he crazy!
 And he won’t shut up, always talking all the time about something or another to anyone who passes his way.
 At least that’s the impression I got.

 The grouping that I witnessed took place to show how the body arranges itself, and when the pace quickened, when the groupings really became more progressive, it was like the forming of the physical organs and their respective systems.
 Circulatory, skeletal, muscular, digestive—all those systems that have the organs we know of, they “jump the pack”, they out-pace the individual components.
 A bunch of small units become substantially larger ones.
+The systems however are interrelated, and spread throughout the physical body.
+Obviously.

 As a person isn’t their toe or foot or hand or arm, so then the individual isn’t the whole combination of all those other smaller units.
 Instead, it is the result of the cooperative venture that takes place, in which the human identity “rides upon” that which composes its physical being.
 This is one part of it, and there is more but that can be saved for later.
 Hint: there is always “something” that isn’t manifested into physical reality.
-There is always more than remains unknown or unexpressed.
+There is always more that remains unknown or unexpressed.
 Think—soul, spirit, or God if you will.
 There remains that which isn’t known or cannot be fully materialized and expressed.
 So it is with the human personality.
 It isn’t completely “here” but rather is always becoming, always being manifested.
 It cannot be completely expressed in one framework of reality.
 There is always more.

 The experienced event—quite simple really.
 Obvious, and common-sense when you think about it.
 The automatic processes that go on without conscious intervention or direction, they take place because the body knows how to maintain itself.
 The event merely showed the organization that exists, and where I am in all that.
 The body, what a miracle!